rodriguezd/rails-routing-lab/README.md

 One major difference is that there are new assertions, below are some links to introduce you to them.

 [Test::Unit](http://ruby-doc.org/stdlib-2.0/libdoc/test/unit/rdoc/Test/Unit/Assertions.html)

 [MiniTest](http://www.ruby-doc.org/gems/docs/h/http_router-0.10.2/MiniTest/Unit/TestCase.html)

+We are using assert_generate.

+assert_generate takes a path and a route(as a hash) and tries to match them up

 Also, Tests are run in a random order so pay attention to the names of the tests to find them in the test run